A Survey on Graph Neural Network Acceleration: Algorithms, Systems, and Customized Hardware: Detailed Discussion of Customized Hardware

-\textbf{Rubik}~\cite{chen2021rubik} develops an accelerator tailored to train GIN and GraphSage.
-To enhance graph locality and data reuse, the proposed design leverages a pre-processor that reorders the graph to group nodes with common neighbors.
-The graph subsequently passes through a hierarchical accelerator architecture, consisting of a PE array interconnected via a 2D-mesh network NoC.
-Each PE embedded in this architecture features a multiply-and-accumulate (MAC) array.
-To map the graph and features to the accelerator, the authors presented graph-level and node-level mappings.
-The former entails mapping a window of nodes to one PE, allowing for task-level parallelism, with PEs working on distinct node windows.
-The latter involves tiling the dense vector-matrix multiplication for the feature update (aggregation and update) using the MAC array.
-Rubik incorporates a global buffer for the PE array, two private caches (for data and instruction) in each PE, and register files (RFs) in every MAC to facilitate data reuse. \textbf{G-CoS} \cite{zhang2021g} is an automated framework that aims to optimize the performance and efficiency of GNNs by co-searching for the best GNN structures and accelerators.
+\textbf{G-CoS} \cite{zhang2021g} is an automated framework that aims to optimize the performance and efficiency of GNNs by co-searching for the best GNN structures and accelerators.
 This framework consists of two components: (1) a one-shot co-search algorithm for GNN structures and their matched accelerators, and (2) a generic accelerator search space that can be applied to various GNN structures.
 The accelerator search space in G-CoS is based on a template comprising multiple sub-accelerators that can handle both sparse and dense matrix multiplications.
 By configuring the settings of each sub-accelerator, such as tiling sizes, tiling order, and interconnection style, they can be specialized to process different clusters of GNN operators with distinct data sizes and sparsity, which ultimately enhances the hardware efficiency.
 In addition, G-CoS employs local buffers assigned to the intermediate features, index for sparse features (in COO format), and weights and intermediate outputs for each sub-accelerator.
 These buffers can be interconnected to allow for data sharing and reuse across different sub-accelerators, reducing the need for costly off-chip memory access.
 G-CoS is a pioneering effort towards automating the search for both GNN model structure and accelerator design knobs.